spiral/docs/http/routing.md

 }
 ```

-Additional parameters will be mounted as query string:
+Additional parameters will mount as a query string:

 ```php
 use Spiral\Router\RouterInterface;